 Chengdu, the capital city of Sichuan Province, has a history dating back 2,300 years.
 With a moderate climate, Chengdu is known as the “Land of Abundances,” and boasts a vast expanse of fertile land, as well as a prosperous heritage of arts, commerce, and culture.
 As a modern metropolis with a forest of magnificent buildings, mansions, and a high-end residential district, it is an easy and comfortable place for foreigners and people outside of the city to work and live.

-Wenshu Temple, located north of the city, is the best preserved temple in Chengdu.
-450 Buddha statues made with copper, metal, and Tuosa wood stone are displayed, including a few painted ones.
+Wenshu Temple, located north of the city, is a temple that has been preserved for centuries.
+Some 450 Buddha statues made with copper, metal, and Tuosa wood stone are displayed, including a few painted ones.

 Du Fu’s Thatched Cottage was the residence of Du Fu, a great Tang poet hailed as the “poetic saint” by later generations.
 It is a major collection of cultural relics enjoying state-level protection.

-Chengdu Giant Panda Breeding and Research Base is an excellent recreational area and a highlight of any visit to Chengdu.
-Giant pandas at the Chengdu Research Base live in large naturalistic habitats, which help the visitor to understand how these animals live in the wild.
+A highlight of any visit is the Chengdu Research Base of Giant Panda Breeding.
+Large naturalistic habitats help visitors to understand how these animals live in the wild.

 Visualizzate la Mappa della regione